A Jew’s Guide to New Year’s Eve

 Israelis today call the secular New Year’s Eve revelries “Sylvester.”
 It is a curious custom since Sylvester was sort of an ass from a Jewish point of view, and since in many places in medieval Europe the night of December 31 was sometimes reserved for synagogue and Hebrew book burnings, torture, and standard-issue murder-for-sport.
 Most likely the term was imported more or less thoughtlessly from East/Central Europe, from whence many Zionist pioneers came, where the term is still used for that purpose in Poland, the Czech Republic, and Hungary—majority-Catholic Central and East European countries, in other words.

 But already by that time, as I have suggested, January 1 was not New Year’s Day anymore.
 That connection was still associated with Caesar’s pagan Rome, and Christians sought to separate themselves from that presumably unenlightened, pre-Gospel, pre-Christian time.
 So Christian Europe regarded March 25, Annunciation Day, as the beginning of the year.
-That made practical marketing sense because it was near the vernal equinox, the New Year for many of the European tribes the Church sought to convert.
+That made practical marketing sense because it was near the vernal equinox, the New Year for many of the European tribes the Church in those days sought to convert.

 The one main exception, starting in the 11th century, was England.
 William the Conqueror was crowned King of England on December 25, 1066, and at that time (his transition team was very efficient) he decreed that January 1 should once again be the New Year.
 He thus ensured that, with Jesus’ birthday aligning with his coronation, Jesus’ circumcision would start the New Year and symbolize the supersession of the Normans over the earlier Saxon inhabitants of Britain.
 He tried, in other words, to make the calendar of Christian Norman England align with his personal biography.

 Then, in 1582, Pope Gregory XIII moved it back to January 1.
-As with Caesar, the occasion was the introduction of a new calendar, the eponymous Gregorian one we still use today.
+As with Caesar, the occasion was the introduction of a new calendar, the eponymous Gregorian one still in general use today.
 The problem with the Julian calendar, as is well known, is that its slight inaccuracy caused Easter to creep too far back from the vernal equinox, at the rate of about one day per century.
 That creep had amounted to fourteen days by the time Gregory became Pope.
 That really screwed up the religious calendar and everyone’s general sense of right-fittedness, for you’ll be wanting lilies and daffodils blooming on Easter, not a foot of snow on the ground.

 Except in England and, by extension, in its colonies.
 The English resisted the change, not because they were still ticked at William the Conqueror’s vanity, but for reasons having to do with the still young and feisty Reformation, whose clerical leaders thought it apposite to resist Papal authority in all things.
-The Gregorian calendar did not win adoption in England, and hence here in America, until 1752, and oh-gosh-and-golly what a mess that caused.
+The Gregorian calendar did not win adoption in England, and hence here in North America, until 1752, and oh-gosh-and-golly what a mess that caused.

 As one can learn from Ben Franklin’s Almanac of that time, to get the math to work out, 1751 consisted of only 282 days, from March 25 to December 31.
 The year 1752 began on January 1, but January 1 had to be advanced 10 days to catch up with the Gregorian count, so 1752 had only 355 days.
-This must be the origin of the wild drunkenness we often witness in Britain and America on New Year’s Eve: How else was a person to cope with such disturbing, disorienting stuff?
+This must be the origin of the wild drunkenness we often witness in Britain and North America on New Year’s Eve: How else was a person to cope with such disturbing, disorienting stuff?
 (Nota bene: This explanation does not apply to the Irish.)

 What does this have to do with the Jews?
 Well, back on New Year’s Day 1577 the selfsame Pope Gregory decreed that all Roman Jews must attend a Catholic conversion sermon given in Roman synagogues after Friday night Sabbath services.
 The penalty for skipping out was death.
-Then, on New Year’s Day of the next year, the Pope signed a law forcing Jews to pay for a “House of Conversion” whose purpose was to convert Jews to Roman Catholicism lest, Heaven forfend, they convert instead to a Protestantism on the make.
+Then, on New Year’s Day of the next year, the Pope signed a law forcing Jews to pay for a “House of Conversion” whose purpose was to convert Jews to Roman Catholicism lest, Heaven forfend, they convert instead to a Protestantism then very much on the make.

 The House of Conversion idea did not work out as well as the Pope had hoped, so on New Year’s Day 1581 he ordered the confiscation without remuneration of all the Roman Jewish community’s Hebrew scrolls and books.
 That provoked a fair bit of violence; the Jews took it in the neck as usual, when, virtually unarmed, they faced a vastly superior state-backed force.